uyuni-project/uyuni-rfc/accepted/00000-enable-ansible-control-node-in-registered-system.md

 - Show the systems that are part of this Ansible control node inventory - grouped by onboarding status
 - Bootstrap a selection (from None to All) of the Ansible managed clients
 - A list of the available playbooks on this Ansible control node under a given path - this could be also be another page/subtab.
-- Ultimately, allow to trigger the execution of those playbooks via the UI
+- Ultimately, allow to visualize and trigger the execution of those playbooks via the UI

 #### How to identify if a gathered Ansible managed system is already registered in Uyuni?